Godfrey (comedian)

-Godfrey C. Danchimah, Jr. (born July 21, 1969), professionally known as Godfrey, is an American comedian and actor who has appeared on BET, VH1, Comedy Central, and feature films, such as Soul Plane, Original Gangstas, Zoolander, and Johnson Family Vacation.
+Godfrey C. Danchimah Jr. (born July 21, 1969), known mononymously as Godfrey, is an American comedian and actor who has appeared on BET, VH1, Comedy Central, and feature films, such as Soul Plane, Original Gangstas, Zoolander, and Johnson Family Vacation.
 He was also a spokesperson for 7 Up during the popular '7up yours' advertising campaign and a cast member on the first season of The It Factor, a reality television show.
-Currently, he is a regular performer at the comedy club Comedy Cellar in New York City.
-He is also known for doing the voices of Mr. Stubborn and Mr. Tall (Season 2) in The Mr. Men Show and hosting the FOX game show Bullseye.
-Godfrey also hosted his own radio show on SiriusXM until he parted ways with the show on July 1, 2019.
-He now owns and hosts a podcast called ‘In Godfrey We Trust’ on the Gas Digital Network.
-He is also known for collaborating with other social media stars such as King Bach, Destorm Power, etc. He was once a regular guest on VladTV.
+Currently, he is a regular performer at the comedy club Comedy Cellar in New York.
+He is also known for doing the voices of Mr. Stubborn and Mr. Tall (season 2) in The Mr. Men Show and hosting the FOX game show Bullseye.
+Godfrey also hosted his own radio show on SiriusXM until he parted ways with the show in July 2019.
+He now owns and hosts a podcast called In Godfrey We Trust on the Gas Digital Network.
+He is also known for collaborating with other social media stars such as King Bach, Destorm Power.
+He was once a regular guest on VladTV.

 Biography

-Godfrey's parents are from Nigeria.
-Their Nigerian heritage is of the Igbo tribe.
-They emigrated to the US to escape the Nigerian Civil War.
+Godfrey was born to Nigerian parents of Igbo descent.
+They immigrated to the US to escape the Nigerian Civil War.
 Godfrey is a nephew of Nigerian musician Sonny Okosun.

-Godfrey was born in Lincoln, Nebraska on July 21, 1969.
+Godfrey was born in Lincoln, Nebraska, on July 21, 1969.
 Soon after, the family settled in Chicago where Godfrey grew up.
 He attended Lane Technical College Preparatory High School and received an academic scholarship to the University of Illinois at Urbana–Champaign, where he majored in psychology.

 At the University of Illinois, he made the varsity football team and performed at a traditional talent show for new team members.
-He stole the show, performing impressions of his coaches and teammates and discovered his comedic talent.